 Maternity is concerned with the care of women and babies throughout pregnancy (antenatal), labour and the first six weeks after birth (postnatal).
 For low risk pregnancies, where there are no complications, the provider of care (Lead Maternity Carer) is normally a midwife who is working in the community and funded by the Ministry of Health.

-Click here to find an LMC near you.
+Click here to find an LMC.

 If a pregnancy or birth becomes higher risk, then an obstetrician may be involved in your care.